weepower/wee/README.md

 ## Community

-Keep track of development and news by following [@weecss on Twitter](https://twitter.com/weecss) or reading the [Wee blog](http://www.weepower.com/blog).
+Keep track of development and news by following [@weecss on Twitter](https://twitter.com/weecss).

 ## License